 First popularised by psychologist Albert Bandura in the 1960s/1970s, the central principle of the Social Learning Theory is that learning does not simply take place through instruction, but that it is a social activity – occurring by observing and modelling others.
 Social learning is regarded as a key part of the ‘blended learning’ experience because it utilises aspects of it such as “showing” videos of tasks, requiring learners to “observe”, allowing them to “discuss” through message boards, and having them “answer” questions.

-But while social learning is an L&D opportunity which organisations can leverage with their younger, social media active workers, there remains a gap between idea and implementation.
+But while social learning is an L&D opportunity which organisations can leverage with their younger, social media active workers, there remains a gap between idea and implementation for this exciting training delivery method.

 Some 89% of Millennials say they want their workplace to mirror social networks – to be more social and fun – and 74% of them also say social technology gives them faster access to knowledge.3 Yet despite this, data shows only 18.5% of organisations say they have implemented workplace social learning technologies ‘fully’, while over a third have yet to implement them at all.4